Blackouts and Alcohol Poisoning

 - Hypothermia (low body temperature)

-If you suspect an individual has alcohol poisoning, there are important steps to follow that could make the difference between life and death.4
+If you suspect an individual has alcohol poisoning, there are important steps to follow that could make the difference between life and death.

 - Do not leave the individual alone.

-- Try to keep them in a sitting position, not lying down.
+- Try to keep them in an upright position.

 - If they are able to drink liquids, give them water, but avoid coffee because it will worsen dehydration.

 Any or all of these signs may indicate alcohol poisoning.
-If you cannot wake the individual, or have any concerns over what to do, call 911 without delay.
+If you cannot wake the individual, or you have concerns over what to do, call 911 without delay.

 Alcohol Blackout Facts

-Passing out is a loss of consciousness and not being able to be awakened.
+Passing out, unlike a blackout, is a loss of consciousness and not being able to be awakened.
 Individuals with alcohol poisoning can pass out or experience a blackout.
-Both of these can result in negative consequences such as unintentional injuries, although blackouts are associated with long-term damage.8
+Both of these can result in negative consequences such as unintentional injuries.
+Yet blackouts are associated with long-term damage.

-Although it is evident blackouts are not limited to full-blown cases of alcoholism, a large majority of alcoholics experience blackouts during the early phases of addiction.
+Although it is evident, blackouts are not limited to full-blown cases of alcoholism, a majority of alcoholics experience blackouts during the early phases of addiction.
 Alcohol poisoning and blackouts have many dangerous implications.
-If you or someone you know has experienced an alcohol overdose and or a blackout, seek help before the problem turns into an addiction.
+If you or someone you know has experienced an alcohol overdose and or a blackout, seek help before the problem worsens or turns into an addiction.